Transgender Suicide Rate [Facts & Statistics]

 There is a notable decrease in the rates of considering and attempting suicide among individuals with a Bachelor’s degree or higher.

-The smallest difference in suicide attempt rates is observed between individuals with some college (no degree)/Associates and those with a high school education.
+The smallest difference in suicide attempt rates is observed between individuals with some college (no degree)/Associate and those with a high school education.

 The largest difference in suicide attempt rates is seen between those with less than a high school education and those with a graduate or professional degree.